aerospike/aerospike-client-nodejs/doc/client.md

 ### batch_get(keys, policy=null, callback)

-Read a batch of records from the database cluster.
+Reads a batch of records from the database cluster.

 Parameters: